-- Arthritis: this is uncommon in the UK, but may be present if infection is acquired in the USA.
-There are usually recurrent attacks in large joints, particularly the knee.
+- Arthritis: this is uncommon in the UK but may be present if infection is acquired in the USA.
+There are usually recurrent attacks in one or more large joints, particularly the knee.
 It often presents as a large knee effusion, or a Baker's cyst.
 There is occasional progression to a chronic arthritic condition.

 - Acrodermatitis chronica atrophicans: this is a rare skin condition that can occur years after the infection.
 Extensor surfaces of the limbs develop blue-red discolouration and swelling.
 There can be associated peripheral neuropathy.

 - Late neurological disorders: these include polyneuropathy, chronic encephalomyelitis, vertigo and psychosis.

 - Chronic Lyme disease (persistent symptoms despite adequate therapy) and 'post-Lyme syndrome' (described as similar to chronic fatigue syndrome or fibromyalgia), both very controversial areas.

 - Hypersensitivity reaction to a tick or other insect bite.
 (Less than 5 cm and usually resolves in a few days).